 Transit is an important ingredient for any mid-sized city.
 Transit in Charleston and the surrounding area is operated by the Kanawha Valley Regional Transportation Authority (KRT) with 21 fixed routes.
 KRT was created in 1971 by Kanawha County and the City of Charleston and is governed by a 13-member board.
 As shown on the map at right, the vast majority of the city is within walking distance (1/4 mile) of a transit route.
-Transit ridership in the city/county peaked at about 2.5 million riders which was strongly influenced by the price of gasoline (see figure below).
+Transit ridership in the city/county peaked at about 2 million riders which was strongly influenced by the price of gasoline (see figure below).
+The correlation to higher gas prices and increased ridership is skewed by the impact of the COVID-19 pandemic on public transportation ridership totals.